w3c/wai-curricula/content/designer/information-design.md

 * identify uses of tables to present data that share a logical relationship
 * define table header cells and data cells, and provide clear and distinguishable styles for each
-* define graphical representations of complex tables that help users more easily understand its purpose and meaning
+* define graphical representations of complex tables that help users more easily understand their purpose and meaning
 * evaluate the use of complex tables and select simpler ways to provide the information, for example:
   * simpler tables
   * charts, diagrams, and other graphical representations